openshift/router/hack/remote-debug/README.md

     - **TAG**: (Optional, defaults to "latest"): Specifies the tag for the image.

-    - **GITHUB_USER**: When building the custom debug image with SSH support, only public key authentication is supported for SSH login to the pod.
-      The public keys are fetched from
-      `https://github.com/${GITHUB_USER}.keys`, and the Dockerfile requires
-      this environment variable to be set.

     - **DOCKERFILE_DEBUG**: This ensures that the Makefile uses the correct Dockerfile for building the debug image, enabling features necessary for remote debugging.